stainSTORM/arkitekt-os/README.md

-# rpi-os-demo
+# imswitch-os
-Demo OS images with Forklift integration layered over Raspberry Pi OS
+An embedded operating system for using imswitch on Raspberry Pi devices.

 ## Pallet